 Ring-tailed lemurs are one of Madagascar’s most iconic species, easily recognised by their distinctive black and white striped tails.
 With 3,500 ring-tailed lemurs living in zoos across the world, it could be fair to suggest that these lemurs have become a significant global image for conservation in Madagascar.
 Earlier in the year, I was lucky enough to spend a week gaining work experience at a Safari park.
 The park’s troop of lemurs, including playful ring-tailed lemurs, white-fronted brown lemurs, & […]

-Ala is an innovative reforestation project strives to protect the future of lemur populations in south east Madagascar.
+Ala is an innovative reforestation project that strives to protect the future of lemur populations in south east Madagascar.
 About SEED Madagascar Operating in the Anosy region of southeast Madagascar, charity SEED Madagascar has been dedicated to improving human and ecological communities through development projects since 2000.
 Complimenting this, SEED also has an array of environmental initiatives which not only mitigate human impact on fragile habitats but consider the people that depend on these natural resources for daily needs.
-Threats to […]
+Threats […]